OrtegaManuel/travel-app/README.md

-# Weather-Journal App Project
+# Travel App Project

 ## Overview

-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

-Starter code provided by Udacity can be found [here](https://github.com/udacity/fend/tree/refresh-2019/projects/weather-journal-app)
+This project is the final project for the Udacity Frontend Nanodegree Program.
+It requires you to apply everything learned throughout the program.

+The project will use the user input to retrieve data from 3 APIs and displays the results on the website.

+You will also be able to print your results via a button in the result section (extra rubric requirement)

-## Languages used
+## Technologies used

 - HTML
-- CSS
+- CSS/SASS
 - JavaScript
+- Node.js
+- Webpack

 ## Author